Legacy-Edition-Minigames/Documentation/docs/source/modtools/uploading/github.rst

     .. image:: /images/modtools/github/pushorigin.png

-Your map repository is now on github!
-To continue with the map submission process see :ref:`submitting-update`
+**Your map's update is now on github!
+To continue with the map submission process see** :ref:`submitting-update`